“He goes beyond just music; he strives to create an atmosphere and evoke feelings in the listener.” - Opernnetz, Oper Bonn

-Always eager to serve as a cultural bridge between America and Europe, Keast is a prominent interpreter of repertoire from his homeland and continuously develops new and exciting programming.
-In recent seasons this American focus has brought him performances with the Tonkünstler Orchester Vienna, Rundfunk Sinfonieorchester Berlin, Philharmonisches Staatsorchester Hamburg, Staatsphilharmonie Rheinland-Pfalz, and with the Hamburg Ballet at the Festspielhaus Baden-Baden and the Staatsoper Hamburg.
-Garrett Keast is the Founder and Artistic Director of the Berlin Academy of American Music, a newly founded chamber orchestra made up of world-class musicians sharing a common focus to perform and promote the greatest works of American and American immigrant composers.
-The orchestra’s debut recording, “Transatlantic”, is being released in October of 2021 on the ONYX Classics label and features soprano Chen Reiss, violinist Noah Bendix-Balgley and flutist Stathis Karapanos.
+Always eager to serve as a cultural bridge between Europe and America, Keast is a prominent interpreter of repertoire from his homeland and continuously develops new and exciting programming.
+In recent seasons he has led American programs including a Broadway concert at the Concertgebouw in Amsterdam, a Bernstein Gala with the Rundfunk Sinfonieorchester Berlin, performances of Bernstein’s Mass in Dresden’s Frauenkirche, and performances featuring Adams, Bernstein, Copland, Gershwin and Glass with the Staatsphilharmonie Rheinland-Pfalz, Tonkünstler Orchester Vienna, Music Center Los Angeles, Staatsoper Hannover and John Neumeier’s Hamburg Ballet.
+Garrett Keast is the Founder and Artistic Director of the Berlin Academy of American Music, a chamber orchestra he founded during the pandemic, made up of top Berlin - based musicians sharing a common focus to perform and promote the greatest works of American and American immigrant composers.
+The orchestra’s debut recording, Transatlantic, was released in October 2021 on the ONYX Classics label and features flutist Stathis Karapanos, soprano Chen Reiss, and violinist Noah Bendix-Balgley.

 Deeply committed to bringing new works to life, in the 2020 - 2022 seasons, Keast makes a return to the podium of the Elbphilharmonie with the TONALi Orchestra to lead the world premiere of BeEnigma, a work commissioned to celebrate Beethoven’s 250th-anniversary.
 The celebrations with the TONALi orchestra continue on tour with concerts in Berlin, Cologne, Lucerne and Vienna.
 He returns to the Staatsoper Hamburg for performances of John Neumeier’s Bernstein Dances and will take the production on tour with the Hamburg Ballet to Los Angeles.
 Further engagements include a Euroartsrecording of Peter and the Wolf with the Konzerthaus Orchestra Berlin, debut performances at the Théâtre du Capitole de Toulouse, Hänsel und Gretel with the Berlin Opera Festival, and a re-engagement at the Finnish National Opera & Ballet for the world premiere of Jekyll & Hyde featuring 20th-century masterworks by Polish composers Penderecki, Kilar, and Gorecki.
 In Berlin he will lead the inaugural concerts of the Berlin Academy of American Music followed by the orchestra’s first tour.With the Borusan Istanbul Philharmonic Orchestra, he is invited to make his debut with two subscription weeks, firstly celebrating the optimism found in Beethoven’s Eighth Symphony, followed by an American-music inspired program featuring works by Barber, Copland and Stravinsky.
 In the US, Keast returns to the San Antonio Symphony with a program that includes Poulenc's Gloria and as part of the Stravinsky anniversary, he will conduct the composer’s famed Firebird.
 Future dates include a return to the Royal Swedish Opera and a debut at the Théâtre du Capitole de Toulouse.